Learning French and Working in Montpellier, France

 For children aged 13 to 18 years, a year spent in a French high school immerses the student in a new environment where he or she will learn a new language, a new life, and make new friends.
 ARAM supervises each student, placing them in carefully selected host families so that they really live à la française.

 For learners of all ages, ARAM offers the opportunity to actually live with your teacher for the duration of the course.
 For a few weeks, students really soak up French in an intense but friendly atmosphere.
 And for business people, lawyers, doctors and other specialists, ARAM even finds teachers with the precise language skills for whatever field you need.

-For 18-30 year olds, an au pair position lets you really become part of a French family who are entrusting you with their most precious treasure.
+For 18-30 year olds, the language assistant program lets you really become part of a French family who are entrusting you with their most precious treasure.
 A great way to confirm your sense of responsibility, you will also learn French from both the parents.
-And for au pairs choosing a semester or year program, French lessons boost your learning by reinforcing the language picked up at your home away from home.

 Working in another country gives you the chance to really live a new language all the while developing your professional experience.
 If you prefer to focus on learning the language in one of the city's many language schools, you can find out more by reading Studying French in Montpellier, France.